JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 {% endhighlight %}

-Now that we have a trained neural net for email classification, let's save it (i.e. save the weights and biases) so that we can use it again.
+Now that we have a trained logistic regression model for email classification, let's save it (i.e. save the weights and biases) so that we can use it again.

 {% highlight python %}